Kek (mythology): History

-In the oldest representations, Kekui is given the head of a serpent, and Kekuit the head of either a frog or a cat.
+In the oldest representations, Kauket is given the head of a serpent, and Kek the head of either a frog or a cat.
 In one scene, they are identified with Ka and Kait; in this scene, Ka-Kekui has the head of a frog surmounted by a beetle and Kait-Kekuit has the head of a serpent surmounted by a disk.

 In the Greco-Roman period, Kek's male form was depicted as a frog-headed man, and the female form as a serpent-headed woman, as were all four dualistic concepts in the Ogdoad.

 In popular culture

-In relation to the 2016 United States presidential election, individuals associated with online message boards, such as 4chan, noted a similarity between Kek and the character Pepe the Frog.
-This, combined with the frequent use of the term "kek" as a popular Korean onomatopoetic stand-in for the internet slang "lol", which was often paired with images of Pepe, resulted in a resurgence of interest in the ancient deity.
+Individuals associated with online message boards, such as 4chan, noted a similarity between Kek and the character Pepe the Frog.
+This was later paired with images of Pepe, resulting in a resurgence of interest in the ancient deity.

+Believers in Kek say that repeating integers, called “dubs”, are the prima materia of reality, and that their occurrence invoke the ancient deity.

+Elon Musk has made numerous references to Pepe and even to Kek, among others within the perceived right wing movement such as Donald Trump, who tweeted himself as a version of the frog.
+Believers have cited this as evidence of memetic synchronicity.